 - Alteration in societal participation

 - Inappropriate use of defense mechanisms

 Hypervigilance Distractibility Inappropriate non–reality-based thinking Inaccurate interpretation of the environment

 Client will develop trust in at least one staff member within 1 week.

-Client will demonstrate use of more adaptive coping skills, as evidenced by appropriateness of interactions and willingness to participate in the therapeutic community.
+Client will demonstrate the use of more adaptive coping skills, as evidenced by the appropriateness of interactions and willingness to participate in the therapeutic community.